-- economic volatility; - tariffs, quotas, and other trade barriers and restrictions; - fluctuating currency exchange rates, including devaluations, currency controls and inflation, and risks related to any hedging activities we undertake; - unexpected changes in regulatory requirements and practices; - delays resulting from difficulty in obtaining export licenses for certain technology; - different purchase patterns as compared to the developed world;
+- economic volatility; - · tariffs, quotas, and other trade barriers and restrictions; - · fluctuating currency exchange rates, including devaluations, currency controls, and inflation, and risks related to any hedging activities we undertake; - changes in regulatory requirements and practices; - delays resulting from difficulty in obtaining export licenses for certain technology; - different purchase patterns as compared to the developed world; - · operating in locations with a higher incidence of corruption and fraudulent business practices, particularly in emerging economies; - · compliance with the U.S. Foreign Corrupt Practices Act, the U.K. Bribery Act, and other anti-corruption laws; - · difficulties in staffing and managing foreign sales and development operations; - · local competition; - · longer collection cycles for accounts receivable; - U.S. and foreign tax law changes and the complexities of tax reporting; - laws regarding the free flow of data across international borders and management of and access to data and public networks; - possible future limitations upon foreign-owned businesses; - increased financial accounting and reporting burdens and complexities; - inadequate local infrastructure; - greater difficulty in protecting intellectual property; - software piracy; and

-- operating in locations with a higher incidence of corruption and fraudulent business practices, particularly in emerging economies; - increasing enforcement by the U.S. under the Foreign Corrupt Practices Act, and adoption of stricter anti-corruption laws in certain countries, including the United Kingdom; - difficulties in staffing and managing foreign sales and development operations; - local competition; - longer collection cycles for accounts receivable; - U.S. and foreign tax law changes impacting how multinational companies are taxed; - tax arrangements with foreign governments, including our ability to meet and renew the terms of those tax arrangements; - laws regarding the management of and access to data and public networks; - possible future limitations upon foreign owned businesses; - increased financial accounting and reporting burdens and complexities; - inadequate local infrastructure; - greater difficulty in protecting intellectual property; - software piracy; and - other factors beyond our control, including popular uprisings, terrorism, war, natural disasters, and diseases.
+• other factors beyond our control, including popular uprisings, terrorism, war, natural disasters, and diseases and pandemics, such as COVID-19.